 Positive Net Income.
-In fiscal 2020, we achieved our goal of generating positive net income, with our net income increasing from \$(6.7) million in fiscal 2019 to \$12.6 million in fiscal 2020.
+In fiscal 2021, we achieved our goal of generating positive net income with a net income of \$26.1 million, \$20.9 million of which was a non-cash tax benefit for the release of valuation allowances.